navidrome/website/content/en/docs/usage/multi-library.md

 ## Overview

-Navidrome supports multiple music libraries, allowing you to organize your music into separate collections with user-specific access controls.
+Navidrome supports multiple music libraries since v0.58.0, allowing you to organize your music into separate collections with user-specific access controls.
 This feature is perfect for:

 - Separating different types of content (music vs. audiobooks)
 - Organizing by quality (lossy vs. lossless)